SebastianErfort/notes_public/tech/documentation/MkDocs.md

 >
 > - use only relative links, not absolute links, for compatibility between different Markdown viewers/editors
 >     - using Markdown extensions such as mkdocs-ezlinked locate files and make it significantly easier to use links
->     - [[Obsidian|Obsidian]]: activate shortest possible paths in settings to achieve compatible links.
+>     - [[personal/projects/templates/obsidian|obsidian]]: activate shortest possible paths in settings to achieve compatible links.

 ## Getting Started